Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism

 To compare the results of stress response for flexors with the analytic solution and 4-roll simulations we quantify the polymer stress around the flexor tip.
-We define $\max\tr\sig$ by averaging over trajectories, similar to how we defined $\gdot$ in Fig. \ref{fig:maxSR_flex} (d).
-For $\sig$ we choose the location of the patch of fluid over which the average is taken to be centered on the the spatio-temporal maximum of $\sig,$ and we use a patch size $0.1L.$ With the region specified, we define $\max\tr\sig$ as the spatial average of the maximum in time of $\tr\sig$ on this region.
+We define $\max(\tr\sig)$ by averaging over trajectories, similar to how we defined $\gdot$ in Fig. \ref{fig:maxSR_flex} (d).
+For $\sig$ we choose the location of the patch of fluid over which the average is taken to be centered on the spatio-temporal maximum of $\sig,$ and we use a patch size $0.1L.$ (Note that now we average over a patch size that is double the size used to define the stretch rate to account for the symmetry breaking that occurs with fluid elasticity.
+We include regions above and below the tip.)
+With the region specified, we define $\max(\tr\sig)$ as the spatial average of the maximum in time of $\tr\sig$ on this region.

-We plot $\max\tr\sig$ for a range of $\De$ and $\Wi$ in Fig.\ \ref{fig:LAOE_fl}.
+We plot $\max(\tr\sig)$ for a range of $\De$ and $\Wi$ in Fig.\ \ref{fig:LAOE_fl}.
 In order to compare with the theory from Sec.\ \ref{sec_4roll} we also plot the theoretical predictions for the stress at the oscillating extensional point on Fig. \ref{fig:LAOE_fl}.
 The solid lines come from the theory for the decoupled oscillating extensional flow with sinusoidal temporal forcing, and the markers are results of simulations of flexors.